bit6/bit6-react-native-samples/PushApp/README.md

 Sample app for sending/receiving push notifications using Bit6 Push Service in React Native.

+##### Note.
+When running on iOS the user might disable access for the regular push notifications, but the access for voip_notifications is always granted.
+In this case the demo will continue with support only for VoIP notifications.

 ### Usage
 - Clone the repository
 - run in terminal